Wednesday, August 6

 Panel: Marketing your cattle for the highest bid

-Moderator: Dr Jason Warner
+Moderator: Jason Warner

 Extension Cow-Calf Specialist, Kansas State University